huyejia/latticefold/README.md

 # LatticeFold

-A proof-of-concept implementation of the LatticeFold folding scheme engineered by [Nethermind](https://nethermind.io) based on the work
+A proof-of-concept implementation of the LatticeFold and LatticeFold+ folding schemes engineered by [Nethermind](https://nethermind.io) based on the works
-[LatticeFold: A Lattice-based Folding Scheme and its Applications to Succinct Proof Systems](https://eprint.iacr.org/2024/257) by Dan Boneh and Binyi Chen.
+[LatticeFold: A Lattice-based Folding Scheme and its Applications to Succinct Proof Systems](https://eprint.iacr.org/2024/257) and [LatticeFold+: Faster, Simpler, Shorter Lattice-Based Folding for Succinct Proof Systems](https://eprint.iacr.org/2025/247) by Dan Boneh and Binyi Chen.

 **DISCLAIMER:** This is a proof-of-concept prototype, and in particular has not received careful code review.
 This implementation is provided "as is" and NOT ready for production use.
 Use at your own risk.

 ## Benchmarks

 To run the benchmarks on your local machine, simply execute `cargo bench`.
 This will take around 48 hours.
-Use `cargo bench --bench` to measure relevant parts of the protocol as well as the ajtai commitment scheme, and comment the prime fields you don't want to measure.
+Use `cargo bench --bench` to measure relevant parts of the protocol as well as the Ajtai commitment scheme, and comment the prime fields you don't want to measure.

 ## Building